digitalservicebund/ris-norms/backend/README.md

 # Backend

 The Norms backend is a [Spring Boot](https://docs.spring.io/spring-boot/index.html) application build with Java.
-We use [Postgres](https://www.postgresql.org/) as our database and [Keycloak](https://www.keycloak.org/) as our identity provider.
-Both run locally using [Docker](https://www.docker.com/).
-In a live system (e.g. production), the backend also serves the [frontend](../frontend/).
+We use [Postgres](https://www.postgresql.org/) as our database, which runs locally using [Docker](https://www.docker.com/).

 The backend is implemented using [hexagonal architecture](https://github.com/digitalservicebund/ris-norms/blob/main/doc/adr/0005-use-hexagonal-architecture-in-backend.md).